chaudron/ovs_perf/README.md

-This setup tutorial needs two machines with Red Hat Enterprise Linux, in this example we use version 7.3.
+This setup tutorial needs two machines with Red Hat Enterprise Linux, in this example, we use version 7.3.
 One machine will be used as a traffic generator using T-Rex, the other one will be the DUT running Open vSwitch.
 We use two Intel 82599ES 10G adapters to interconnect the machines.